ChristopheP96/Workout-buddy---App/readme.md

     - user not exists
   - create user with encrypted password
   - store user in session
-  - redirect to /events
+  - redirect to /user/home
-- GET /auth/login
+- GET/login
   - redirects to / if user logged in
   - renders the login form (with flash msg)
-- POST /auth/login
+- POST/login
   - redirects to / if user logged in
   - body:
     - username